mdhcodes/burger/README.md

 Whenever a user submits a burger's name, the app will display the burger on the left side of the page with a 'Devour It' button.

-When the user clicks the 'Devour It' button, the burger will move to the right side of the page.
+When the user clicks the 'Devour It' button, the burger will move to the right side of the page and a delete 'X' button will appear.
+If the user chooses to click the delete button, that burger will be removed from the database.

 Enjoy!